 Does it seem to you as if Squirrel Week is coming earlier and earlier?
 Are radio stations already filling the airwaves with squirrel-themed songs (“Jingle Squirrel,” “Silent Squirrel,” “Nutty, the Red-Tailed Squirrel”?)
 Have retailers already put up their Squirrel Week decorations?
 Are they already stocking their shelves with Squirrel Week-related merchandise: T-shirts, coffee mugs, shot glasses, crystal goblets, beer cozies, collectible figurines and the like?

 Well, that may be because Squirrel Week is coming up.
 I’m kicking off my third annual Squirrelopalooza on April 7.
-If there’s something you’ve always wondered about squirrels, please drop me a line:.
-Ditto if you possess interesting squirrel knowledge or have communed with squirrels in a meaningful way.
+If there’s something you’ve always wondered about squirrels, please drop me a line:

 For previous columns, visit washingtonpost.com/johnkelly.